StreetTT/Weave/docs/dev/Scheduler.md

 # Proposed Shceduler Interface
-Shceduler keeps an 2 arrays of for the number of blocks 256*1024 of 2 values the Process Id and its value on the time axis The frontend is responsible for updating values as blocks and processes are reorderedd
+Shceduler keeps an array for the number of blocks 256*1024 The frontend is responsible for updating values as blocks and processes are reorderedd

 # Scheduler Run